 If your mortgage is a federally backed mortgage, you have two mortgage relief options under the CARES Act:

-First, your lender or loan servicer may not foreclose on you for 60 days after March 18, 2020.
-Specifically, the CARES Act prohibits lenders and servicers from beginning a judicial or non-judicial foreclosure against you, or from finalizing a foreclosure
+First, your lender or loan servicer may not foreclose on you for 60 days after March 18, 2020*.
+Specifically, the CARES Act prohibits lenders and servicers from beginning a judicial or non-judicial foreclosure against you, or from finalizing a

 Second, if you experience financial hardship due to the coronavirus pandemic, you have a right to request a forbearance for up to 180 days.
 You also have the right to request one extension for another up to 180 days.
-You must contact your loan servicer,
+You must contact your loan

-to have a pandemic-related financial hardship.
+than your claim to have a pandemic-related financial hardship.
 Complete this online form to request assistance now.

 If your mortgage is backed by Fannie Mae or Freddie Mac: